 - providing all relevant information as requested to ensure a comprehensive referral is available to IDS.

-- maintaining and developing the provision made at Early Years Action or School Action.
+- maintaining and developing the provision made made at the SEN Support stage.

 - nominating a link person (usually the SENCO) who will be responsible and available for liaison with IDS staff.